 Specifically, the informal workshops at the ASL offer ideal conditions for the social interactions and authentic practice necessary for acquiring scientific principles and problem-solving skills involved in engineering.
 The Arizona Science Lab workshops:

 The success of the Arizona Science Lab can be measured by examining the Workshop Summary Statistics over the past few years: number of workshops taught; districts and schools served; Title 1 schools served; gifted, special needs, and mainstream students participated; and teachers who return year after year with new groups of students.
-Here are Workshop Summaries for the past two school years:
+Here are Workshop Summaries for the past few school years:

 2015-2016 School Year Summary Statistics